Ball Bearing Lubrication in Centrifugal Pumps

 A couple of paragraphs above I said that over lubrication would cause high heat.
 What is the problem with over lubrication?
 If a little lubrication were good, wouldn’t a lot be better?
 Not really!
 Think about it this way.
 Picture yourself on a hot day walking along the beach.
 You go into the water up to your ankles, and as you walk along rapidly you feel cool and refreshed.
 Now walk rapidly in water up to your waist and you see the problem.
 It takes a lot of energy to get through the same temperature water and this would make you hot and fatigued instead of cool and refreshed

-It’s the same thing with lubrication.
-Too high a lubrication level and the bearing will consume energy as it plows through the lubricant.
+It’s the same thing with ball bearing lubrication.
+Too high a lubrication level and the ball bearing will consume energy as it plows through the lubricant.
 This energy will show up as heat added to the lubricant causing it to first lose its viscosity and then the lubricant will begin to form varnish and coke as it gets hotter.
 Varnish and coke are another name for solids.

 The problem with grease and oil lubricants is their low specific heat and their poor conductivity.
 Some of the synthetics are better, but they have a temperature limit that is still too low for many pumping applications.
 It is for this same reason that we do not recommend putting any type oil between dual seals if we can avoid it.